GoogleCloudPlatform/prometheus-engine/doc/api.md

 </p>
 <div>
 <p>ScrapeNodeEndpoint specifies a Prometheus metrics endpoint on a node to scrape.
-It contains all the fields used in ScrapeEndpoint except for port string and HTTPClientConfig.</p>
+It contains all the fields used in the ScrapeEndpoint except for port and HTTPClientConfig.</p>
 </div>
 <table>
 <thead>